PageBot/PageBot/INSTALL.md

 ## Site-packages

-You should see the files created in one of your `site-packages` or `dist-packages` locations now.
-Note: The default version of Python 3 may not be the same one that DrawBotApp uses.
-On some macOS systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
-In that case DrawBot cannot only find the installed PageBot if it has been installed in the shared `site-packages` folder.
+The PageBot package should be located in `site-packages` or `dist-packages` now.
+Note: The default version of Python 3 may not be the same one that DrawBot uses.
+On some Mac OS systems, multiple versions of Python are installed, in which case PageBot may have been installed with a different one;
+DrawBot will only be able to locate P ageBot if it has been installed in a shared `site-packages` folder.

 The `getsitepackages()` function can be used to get more information on installation paths.
 DrawBot has an internal packages folder containing it's own dependencies.
 The packages path might differ across platforms.
 An example:

     import site